 The efficacy of ustekinumab appears to persist over time.
 Follow-up data from one of the phase 3 randomized trials above demonstrated maintenance of a high level of drug efficacy over the course of three years .
-In addition, treatment for up to four years appears to be well-tolerated [136-139].
+In addition, treatment for up to four years appears to be well tolerated [143-146].

 A randomized trial reported superior efficacy of ustekinumab over etanercept for the treatment of psoriasis .
 In this trial, 903 patients with moderate to severe psoriasis received 90 mg of ustekinumab at weeks 0 and 4, 45 mg of ustekinumab at weeks 0 and 4, or 50 mg of etanercept twice weekly.
 After 12 weeks, 75 percent improvement in the PASI score was observed in 73.8, 67.5, and 56.8 percent of patients in the 90 mg ustekinumab, 45 mg ustekinumab, and etanercept groups, respectively.
 In addition, some patients who did not respond to etanercept benefited from treatment with ustekinumab.
 Twelve weeks after crossover to 90 mg of ustekinumab (administered at weeks 16 and 20), 48.9 percent achieved 75 percent improvement in the PASI score.
 The incidence of serious adverse effects was similar between treatment groups.

 Because of its immunomodulatory mechanism of action, there is concern that ustekinumab may increase the risk for infections and malignancy.
-However, pooled data from phase 2 and phase 3 randomized trials with up to four years of follow-up do not suggest an increase in risk of infection or malignancy in treated patients when compared to expected population rates .
-Uncommon drug-related adverse effects, such as reversible posterior leukoencephalopathy syndrome and a lymphomatoid drug eruption have occurred in two separate patients [141,142].
+However, pooled data from phase 2 and phase 3 randomized trials with up to four years of follow-up do not suggest an increase in risk of infection or malignancy in treated patients when compared with expected population rates .
+Five-year safety data showed no dose-related or cumulative sign of increased risk of severe infection or malignancy .
+Uncommon drug-related adverse effects, such as reversible posterior leukoencephalopathy syndrome and a lymphomatoid drug eruption have occurred in two separate patients [150,151].
 (See "Reversible posterior leukoencephalopathy syndrome".)

 Although randomized trials have demonstrated efficacy of ustekinumab for psoriatic arthritis, concern has been raised about whether psoriatic arthritis may worsen in certain patients during ustekinumab therapy.
 A case series documents four patients with psoriasis in whom psoriatic arthritis flared during ustekinumab therapy .
-(See "Treatment of psoriatic arthritis".)
+(See "Treatment of psoriatic arthritis", section on 'Ustekinumab'.)